Gromada (video game)

+Gameplay

+Gromada is an action-shooter game featuring tank-based combat with a futuristic prototype named Kassandra.
+Players navigate missions from a world map, engaging in battles against enemy tanks, turrets, and airborne units.
+The game emphasizes vehicular combat, with occasional objectives like finding keys or upgrading weapons.

 Development

 The game was announced in April 1999.
 It was scheduled to release in Q2 1999.

 Reception

 Game Industry News gave the game a 4.5 of 5 stating " All the categories—sound, graphics, gameplay, controls, story, and even entertainment—are simple enough for kids to enjoy but still interesting enough to keep older gamers intrigued and working their way through each arena of Gromada.

 Game industry News nominated Gromada as a finalist for its Family Entertainment Game of the Year award.